 Qubole has provided Datadog as an integrated monitoring service for its clusters, including Presto clusters.
-This brings many improvements compared to the “old approach” for monitoring Presto query performance and resources utilization.
+This brings many improvements compared to the “old approach” for monitoring Presto query performance and resource utilization.

 The resulting benefits include much greater visibility through comprehensive and configurable metrics; ease of use via improved monitoring capabilities; and significant time savings by eliminating troubleshooting of bugs.
 Let’s contrast the old and new approaches in detail.